KathrynKatayama/docs.userdive.com/en/apps/faq/sessionplayback.md

-# How does USERDIVE's session-playback work?
+# How does USERDIVE's session-playback work

 - Session Playback DOES NOT RECORD any video.
 Session Playback is composed of the same data as Heatmaps, it is just distributed differently.